 The Net Neutrality Rule also allows the FCC to enact applicable portions of Title II of the Communications Act of 1934 as amended by the Telecom Act of 1996.

 In opposition of the FCC ruling, many major broadband companies and are contesting it in the courts.
 The first test was decided on June 13th when a federal appeals court in a 2-1 vote, affirmed the FCC’s latest net neutrality rules delivering a major defeat to several major cable and telephone companies. among those companies is AT&T, who is planning to continue to appeal, and fully expecting the US Supreme Court to have the final say.

-Regarding the Internet, OTT Communications has never engaged, nor will it ever, in blocking, throttling, or paid prioritization.
-OTT is committed to open and equitable Internet access.
+Regarding the Internet, OTELCO has never engaged, nor will it ever, in blocking, throttling, or paid prioritization.
+OTELCO is committed to open and equitable Internet access.